×

 The machine pool is scheduled for immediate upgrade, which initiates a rolling replacement of all nodes in the specified machine pool.

-• To schedule an upgrade to start at a future time:
+• To schedule an upgrade to start at a future time, run the following command:

 $ rosa upgrade machinepool -c <cluster_name> <machinepool_name> --schedule-date=<yyyy-mm-dd> --schedule-time=<HH:mm> --version <version_number>